Tatang94/atz/replit.md

 - ✅ Simplified header to show "Instant Transactions Without Account"
 - ✅ Removed all demo/mock data endpoints and payment simulation
 - ✅ Cleaned up server routes - only real API integrations remain
+- ✅ Categories now dynamically loaded from real products only
+- ✅ Homepage shows only categories with products from admin
 - ✅ Application ready for production with clean user interface

 ## System Architecture